reymon359/how-to-live/docs/Let it flow/index.md

 > You can have a plan, but you have to be flexible.
 Every day is unpredictable, and you just have to go with the flow. - Jane Krakowski

 ## Resources and credits

-Moroccan people that taught me _Insha'Allah_
+When I was living in Morocco, the people there taught me a word called _Insha'Allah_ which means "if God wills" or "God willing".
+My friends and I used it with the same meaning as saying _let it flow_.

 ## Related advices